 When?
 27 February–3 March 2019

-There is no direct qualification to Tokyo 2020 for athletes at the Track World Championships, who will be hoping to score points towards their UCI Olympic qualification ranking.
+There was no direct qualification to Tokyo 2020 for athletes at the Track World Championships, who scored points towards their UCI Olympic qualification ranking.

 Where?
 Budapest, Hungary

 When?
 15–23 July 2019